 Your child is very likely to have prolonged or repeated seizures as part of Aicardi syndrome.
 This may include status epilepticus.
 Your child’s hospital doctor (paediatrician or paediatric neurologist) will discuss a ‘rescue’ or emergency care plan with you to treat any prolonged or repeated seizures that may happen at home.
 This rescue or emergency care plan is important for your child.

-The majority of girls with Aicardi syndrome will have moderate or severe learning disabilities.
-There are reports of girls who are less severely disabled, but most girls with Aicardi syndrome will remain dependent on others for all of their life.
+The severity of Aicardi syndrome varies.
+Generally, the younger the age at diagnosis, the more severe the epilepsy and learning difficulties will be.
+Most girls with Aicardi syndrome will have moderate or severe learning disabilities.
+There are reports of children who are less severely disabled, but most will remain dependent on others for all of their life.
 This is particularly true for the very few boys who have this syndrome.
 All children with Aicardi syndrome may have problems with feeding, and may develop stiffness (spasticity) in their arms and legs.
 They may also have difficulties with their vision and be registered as being ‘partially-sighted’ or ‘blind’.
 Rarely some girls may learn to walk and develop some limited speech.
 They frequently have complications such as chest infections, which may shorten their life.

 What is a syndrome?